5tefan/ncagg/README.md

 Important notes:

 - The dimensions referenced must exist.
-- chunksizes must be the same number of elements as dimensions.
+- Chunksizes must be the same number of elements as dimensions.
+- Use `copy_from_alt` to specify a list of alternative variables to copy data from if a variable with `name` isn't found.

 Take care that everything is consistent when doing heavy modifications.